elugens/hello-javascript/docs/general-javascript-questions/code-quality/debugging-javascript-in-chrome-browser.md

 ---

-### What are the three panes available under chrome dev tools source tab?
+### What are the three panes accessible via the Chrome Dev Tools source tab?

 <details>
   <summary><strong>View Answer:</strong></summary>